-Meet the Shell people contributing to their local communities in thoughtful and inspiring ways.
+Meet the Shell people contributing and donating to their local communities during the COVID-19 pandemic in thoughtful and inspiring ways.

 Demonstrating community spirit in Midlothian